daspushpita/heat_ml/README.md

 - Discretized using finite differences and evolved using the explicit Euler scheme.
 - The model learns to map `u(x)^n` to `u(x)^{n+1}` using a CNN.
+- The PINN model is trained to satisfy the PDE using randomly sampled collocation points, initial, and boundary conditions.
+- Future versions will support diffusion coefficient variation during training and inference.

 ## 🛠️ Project Structure